itsalirahimi/ground_truth_generation/README.md

 	- down-left point in the field
 	- down-right point in the field

+[//]: # "TODO: The above corner pixel addresses are now copied from the terminal.
+Save them in the <params-file>.
+Change the code so that if these data are saved in the <params-file>, there is no need to crop the image and select the corners again"

 Hit **F**, so the pose estimation starts.
-The data must be saved if the related code block within function 'savePath' is active.
+The data must be saved if the related code block within the function 'savePath' is active.

 **OUTPUT:**
 * objectPoses.csv

-[]: TODO: It must be saved in the <save-dir>
+[//]: # "TODO: It must be saved in the <save-dir>"

 ### 4. Visualize and save the pose of robot and object simultaneously